nkaaf/pyds-stubs/README.md

 the need for type hints for a simpler and more stable implementation of DeepStream pipelines in Python.

+> [!NOTE]
+> The stubs are distributed as a third-party stub-only library according to
+> [PEP 561](https://peps.python.org/pep-0561/#stub-only-packages) because this project is not
+> related to NVIDIA and if they ship stubs, this project can easily be deprecated and publicly
+> archived.

 ## Index

 * [Installation](#installation)